 Historically, the Livingston - 911/ Communications Center was under the supervision of the Livingston Police Department since its creation.
 For a short while, the Communication Center was its own autonomous entity under the direct supervision of the City Manager.
 In 2018, after a citywide restructuring, the Communication Center was once again placed under the supervision of the Livingston Police Department's Chief of Police with a Technical Advisor position created to handle the technical aspects and equipment needs of the center.
-The Communication Center is budgeted for nine (9) positions, which include the Technical Adviser who also works the dispatch console part time, three (3) supervisors and five (5) communications officers.
+The Communication Center is budgeted for ten (10) positions, which include the Technical Advisor who also works the dispatch console part time, three (3) supervisors and six (6) communications officers.

-The 911/ Communications Center is the primary dispatching center for the entire county, which includes the Livingston Police Department, Park County Sheriff's Office, Livingston Fire and Rescue, Rural Fire #1, Wilsall Rural Fire, Clyde Park Rural Fire, Clyde Park City Fire and EMS, Paradise Valley Fire and EMS and Fish and Game.
-As well as assisting with the Montana Highway Patrol and Montana Department of Transportation
+The 911/ Communications Center is the primary dispatching center for the entire county.
+Agencies include the Livingston Police Department, Park County Sheriff's Office, Livingston Fire and Rescue, Rural Fire #1, Wilsall Rural Fire, Clyde Park Rural Fire, Clyde Park City Fire and EMS, Paradise Valley Fire and EMS and Fish and Game.
+Additionally the Center assists with the Montana Highway Patrol and Montana Department of Transportation.

-2021 Budgeted Positions 2021 Staffed Positions
+2023 Budgeted Positions 2023 Staffed Positions

 Technical Advisor 1

 Communication Supervisor 2

 Communications Officer 4